What does persecution look like in Eritrea?

 What does Open Doors do to help Christians in Eritrea?

-Open Doors works through local church partners in Eritrea to provide practical assistance to persecuted Christians, to support Bible and discipleship training, and to raise awareness and prayer.
+Open Doors works through local church partners in Eritrea to provide economic empowerment projects, discipleship and persecution survival training.

 How can you pray for Eritrea?